IBM/example-health-synthea/README.md

 This code pattern offers a tried and tested approach for transforming a large set of varying CSV schemas into a subset of SQL schemas using an open-source tool called SQLite and loading them to a DB2 for z/OS database using a JDBC function called zload.

-This work was done as part of the Summit Health set of code patterns, which demonstrate how cloud technology can access data stored on z/OS systems.
+This work was done as part of the Example Health set of code patterns, which demonstrate how cloud technology can access data stored on z/OS systems.
 We needed a way to generate a large amount of patient health care data to populate the DB2 for z/OS database.
 We found an open source tool called [Synthea](https://github.com/synthetichealth/synthea/) which generates the kind of synthentic data we wanted.

-The Synthea CSV files needed to be transformed to match the table schemas used in the Summit Health application.
+The Synthea CSV files needed to be transformed to match the table schemas used in the Example Health application.
 We found a public domain tool called [SQLite](https://www.SQLite.org/index.html) which made these transformations easy.

 Finally the transformed CSV files needed to be loaded from a distributed workstation into the DB2 for z/OS database.